Why You Need an Attorney in NYC for a Real Estate Purchase

 Check to make sure you’re meeting the lawyer who will be doing all of your casework.

-Some law firms use juniors or paralegals to complete some of the work, so, during your consultation, ask to be introduced to anyone else who will handle the contract, and make sure you’re comfortable with the person before proceeding.
+Some law firms use juniors or paralegals to complete some of the work, so during your consultation, ask to be introduced to anyone else who will handle the contract and ensure you’re comfortable with the person before proceeding.

-Once you have found a great lawyer, make sure to provide them with all of the documents related to your real estate transaction straight away—this will give them more time to become familiar with the case.
+Once you have found a great lawyer, provide them with all of the documents related to your real estate transaction immediately—this will give them more time to become familiar with the case.

-Once they’re well versed in the case, let them advise you on legal matters—this is what you’re paying them for!
-They are there to help you get the best possible outcome in your housing purchase.
+Once they’re well-versed in the case, let them advise you on legal matters—this is what you’re paying them for!
+They help you get the best possible outcome in your housing purchase.

 How Much Should You Pay for a Real Estate Lawyer?

-The average real estate lawyer based in NYC will charge anywhere from $2,500 to $3,000 as a flat fee for a normal purchase or sale transaction.
+The average real estate lawyer based in NYC will charge anywhere from $2,500 to $3,000 as a flat fee for a regular purchase or sale transaction.

-There are also light-touch, discount lawyers available who charge flat fees as low as $750.
+Light-touch, discount lawyers are available who charge flat fees as low as $750.

 Find out whether your lawyer will charge a flat fee or hourly.